danbev/learning-ai/notes/llama-kv-cache.md

 Interesting to see `ggml_cast` which I have not used, and this is making sure that if flash attention is used the tensor will be cast to f16.

-Next all layer operation will be built:
+Next all layer operations will be built:
 ```c++
         const float kq_scale = hparams.f_attention_scale == 0.0f ?
 1.0f/sqrtf(float(n_embd_head)) : hparams.f_attention_scale;
         for (int il = 0; il < n_layer; ++il) {